 - 127. Determine that the DCF analyses in this proceeding do not result in an upward bias to ROE due to the market-to-book ratio of companies in the NGCG.
-(MERC, DOC, ALJ) - 128.
+(MERC, DOC 1st choice, ALJ) - 128.
 Determine that a DCF analysis applied to companies with market-to-book ratios greater than one results in an upward bias.
 (OAG) - 129.
-Determine that there is not sufficient evidence in the record to conclude that a market-to-book value greater than one results in an upward bias in a DCF analysis. - 130.
+Determine that there is not sufficient evidence in the record to conclude that a market-to-book value greater than one results in an upward bias in a DCF analysis.
+(OAG second or third best alternative, please see OAG post-oral argument recommended decision alternatives.) - 130.
 Make no finding.
+(DOC, OAG second or third best alternative, please see OAG postoral argument recommended decision alternatives.)